Key person insurance

 What is key person insurance?

 It is a type of insurance policy taken out on someone who is key to the success of the business.
 The policy is intended to replace the income that the insured would have brought to the company had their death or illness not occurred.
+The same policy can also be used to cover recruitment and salary costs for a replacement.

 A key person can be anyone employed by the business that, should they be unable to carry out their duties suddenly for an extended period, the business would suffer.
-A key person could be:

 - A leading sales person or someone with important contacts